The goal of the human rights complaints process is to resolve disputes between parties in a way that:

 - is procedurally fair

-- applies human rights law and principle
+- applies human rights law and principles

 - is proportional to the circumstances of each complaint